Wondering why many airbnb apartments are filling up faster than I can search, discover that Venice’s Carnivale is on – excellent time to visit!

 On the right, is another closed but smaller quaint courtyard.
 On the left, a wide glass door frames a vista of the Grand Canal with Gondolas gliding quietly past – a living Italian Renaissance painting.

-Pontoons lead out over the Canal, which is a great spot for taking photos.
+Pontoons lead out over the Canal – a great spot for taking photos.

 From the lounge room window, the ever-changing view of the Grand Canal is gorgeous and it’s lovely to just sit, and have coffee whilst watching Venice go by; a shifting painting.